 Women Travelers: See our travel tips for Women Travelers.

 Disaster Preparedness: Register with the Embassy on or before your arrival through our travel registration website.
-In the event of a natural disaster or emergency, this will assist in effort to keep you informed.
+In the event of a natural disaster or emergency, this will keep you informed.
 Additional information on natural disasters and disaster preparedness can be found on our website.

 Real Estate: Property rights are irregularly enforced, and investors often encounter problems in receiving clear title to land.
 Consult a reputable attorney before signing documents or closing on any real estate transactions.
 Real estate investments by U.S. citizens have been subject to legal and physical takeover attempts.
 Absentee landlords and absentee owners of undeveloped land are particularly vulnerable.
 Consider purchasing title insurance.

 Scams: Scammers often target elderly people by pretending to be a law enforcement official, an attorney, or a U.S. Embassy official, claiming that a loved one has been arrested overseas.
 The caller instructs the victim to wire money.
 Scammers sometimes impersonate family members, such as a scared grandchild.
 Contact the U.S. Embassy before wiring money to the Dominican Republic.
 When in doubt, try to contact your loved one directly.

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.